 Iran's armed forces are extensive but they are widely considered relatively combat ineffective in a head-on confrontation against a well-trained, sophisticated military such as that of the United States or even a major regional power such as Turkey.
-Iran is believed to largely lack the logistical ability to project power much beyond its borders.
-On September 28, 2011, a high ranking Iranian naval official, Rear Admiral Habibollah Sayyari, said it would send naval ships off the U.S. Atlantic coast, although Iran's ability to implement that deployment effectively enough to cause any U.S. concern was immediately questioned by most experts as well as White House spokesperson Jay Carney.
+Iran is believed to largely lack the logistical ability to deploy ground forces much beyond its borders.
+On September 28, 2011, the commander of Iran's regular navy, Rear Admiral Habibollah Sayyari, said it would send naval ships off the U.S. Atlantic coast, although Iran's ability to implement that deployment effectively enough to cause any U.S. concern was immediately questioned by most experts as well as White House spokesperson Jay Carney.
+The Iranian armed forces are sufficiently effective to deter or fend off any threats, should they emerge, from Iran's weaker neighbors such as post-war Iraq, Turkmenistan, Azerbaijan, and Afghanistan.